mParticle/docs/src/pages/integrations/amazon-redshift/data-warehouse/index.md

 ---

 <aside>
-  Please note that as of 1/29/2020 we expanded the range of IP Addresses used to forward customer data for redshift.
-The expanded IP range is availabe <a href="https://2g26abvcj4.execute-api.us-east-1.amazonaws.com/prod/redshift-ips">here</a>.
+Please note that as of 1/29/2020 we expanded the range of IP addresses used to forward customer data for Redshift.
+The expanded IP range is available <a href="https://api.mparticle.com/ip-ranges">here</a>.
 Please ensure that your whitelist is up-to-date.
-Alternatively, to avoid having to make manual updates, we provide an <a href="#redshift-cluster-security-setup">AWS Lambda Function</a> which can be used to automatically sync your whitelist with the IP addresses used by mParticle.
+Alternatively, to avoid having to make manual updates, we provide an example <a href="#redshift-cluster-security-setup">AWS Lambda function</a> which can be used to automatically sync your whitelist with the IP addresses used by mParticle.
 </aside>

 mParticle's Data Warehouse integration with Amazon Redshift forwards all your incoming data to a Redshift cluster, allowing you to query the raw data directly.